brianglass/anastasis/files/weekday_vespers4.md

 **Theotokion.
 Same melody.**

-Stem the rivers of the passions, dry up the ocean of my sin with the stream of your intercession and bring me to anchor in the harbour of GodÂ’s divine wishes.
+Stem the rivers of the passions, dry up the ocean of my sin with the stream of your intercession and bring me to anchor in the harbour of God’s divine wishes.
 Drown in deeps of destruction the enemies that afflict my soul every day and trouble it with unseemly pleasures.
 Fill my heart with joy and gladness, dispel the cloud of despair, O All-pure, as you implore Christ who grants the world his great mercy.

 ****